 You should be cautious if the contractor or repair person:

-- Provides an estimate that is lower than others, or pressures you to sign a contract right away.
+- Provides an estimate lower than others or pressures you to sign a contract immediately.

-- Has no business card, physical address, or drives an unmarked vehicle.
+- Has no business card or physical address or drives an unmarked vehicle.

 - Doesn’t give you a written, itemized estimate with the total cost of repairs.

-- Wants to be paid the total cost up front, or be paid only in cash.
+- Wants to be paid the full cost upfront or only in cash.

 - Offers to cover your insurance deductible.

 - Offers a loan through a lender to cover the cost of repairs.
 Your contractor should not be selling you a loan.

 - Wants your personal information (like your social security number) to start a loan or “speed up” repairs.